-But there is a solution.
-Anyone with a decent broadband connection can now access a tutor online in just about every subject and at any level – and often at a lower cost compared to face-to-face lessons.
-Tutors at MyTutor, for example, charge a maximum of £36 per hour, though the company stresses that the vast majority of lessons cost substantially less.
+The good news is that anyone with a decent broadband connection can now access a tutor online in just about every subject and at any level – and often at a lower cost compared to face-to-face lessons.
 Online tutoring is simple to set up too – you simply sign up and book, check all the technology is working and you’re all set to go.

 What to look out for

 It’s not as if online tuition is new, but things have moved on a lot since its early days – and of course, during the height of the Covid19 pandemic it was the only option available.

 Parents should check out the technology before they sign up.
 If video is part of the service, can you expand it or is it just a thumbnail – which can make learning that much harder?
 Are tutorials recorded, both for safeguarding purposes and so that students can play them back in their own time?
 Other technological gizmos to look out for include a dedicated online space and a shared whiteboard that allow students and tutors to work on a document or a problem together.

 Some tutor agencies are coming up with imaginative digital add-ons.
-Griffin and Bell Education, for example, is launching a series of online mini tutorials, where topics like metaphors, similes and story construction are turned into a ten-minute lesson broken up into three tiny chunks, each lasting just three or four minutes.
+Griffin and Bell Education, for example, has launched a series of online mini tutorials, where topics like metaphors, similes and story construction are turned into a ten-minute lesson broken up into three tiny chunks, each lasting just three or four minutes.

 They come complete with other resources such as worksheets and can be a confidence booster not just for pupils but for parents, too, says co-founder Victoria Smith.
 ‘A lot of parents can feel like they don’t know how to work on English with their own kids so if they don’t have a tutor or are between tutorials, they can log in to and watch the videos together.’